sindung/test09/backend/test-rest-server/readme.rst

 *********
 Show data
 *********
-to display data, you can use
+to display data, you can use "POST" method
 ..  code-block:: javascript

 var settings = {